mlau154/rust_nurbs/docs/source/install.rst

         #.
 Install the `MSYS2 toolchain <https://www.msys2.org/>`_.
         #.
 Add the MSYS2 toolchain to your `system path environment variable <https://www.eukhost.com/kb/how-to-add-to-the-path-on-windows-10-and-windows-11/>`_ (if installed at the default location, the path to the binaries will usually look something like ``C:\msys64\mingw64\bin``)
         #.
-Install Rust from the `Rust installation page <https://www.rust-lang.org/learn/get-started>`_
+Install Rust from the `Rust installation page <https://www.rust-lang.org/learn/get-started>`_, using the custom installation method and switching to the GNU version of Rust if desired.
+Alternatively, the default installation can be used and the GNU version can be set as the default in the last step.
         #.
 Add the Rust toolchain binaries to your system path environment variable (if installed at the default location, the path to the binaries will usually look something like ``C:\Users\<user-name>\.cargo\bin``)
         #.
-Now, run the following commands to switch to the GNU version of Rust:
+Now, run the following commands to switch to the GNU version of Rust if you did not already switch in Step 3:

         .. code-block:: shell